 Forest residues are generated as by-products of conventional forest harvesting operations and include the treetops, branches, and non-merchantable logs.
-These residues are typically left behind in slash piles, which are burned during winter to mitigate against the risk of wildfires.
-Not all forest residues would be available for extraction, however, and estimates of residue availability should be constrained to account for ecological sustainability and technical accessibility.
-At a national scale, a previous study by Yemhanov et al [??] estimated the annual supply of harvestable residual biomass in Canada to be between 16.5 and 20.0 Tg·yr-1 in scenarios that included both ecological and technical accessibility limitations.
+In Canada, these residues are typically left behind in slash piles, which are burned in winter to mitigate against the risk of wildfires.
+Not all forest residues are available for extraction, however, and estimates of residue availability should consider ecological sustainability and technical accessibility.
+At a national scale, a previous study by Yemshanov et al [??] estimated the annual supply of harvestable residual biomass in Canada to be between 16.5 and 20.0 Tg/a in scenarios that included both ecological and technical accessibility limitations.
+In this paper we express biomass using SI units, and all quantities of biomass will be expressed on an oven-dry basis: 1 Mg is equivalent to 1 oven-dry metric ton.

-Despite Canada’s huge potential supply of bioenergy feedstock, there are key questions about the financial viability of forest-residue based bioenergy investments: Which areas are best for locating a potential bioenergy plant when considering forest residue collection and transport costs?
-How much forest residue volume is spread over what area?
+Despite Canada’s huge potential supply of bioenergy feedstock, there are key questions about the financial viability of forest-residue based bioenergy investments: How much volume is spread over what area?
+Which areas are best for locating a potential bioenergy plant when considering forest residue collection and transport costs?
 Would forest residue volumes be consistently available on a year-to-year basis?
-In this paper we attempt to answer these questions.
+We attempt to answer these questions in this paper.

 There are several studies regarding plant location decisions for forest residue-based bioenergy plants, as reviewed by Johnson et al. [19].
 Although these studies have improved our understanding of feedstock availability, they tend to use limited datasets and often focus on average levels of residue availability.
-A key area that has largely been omitted in the bioenergy plant location literature is consideration of feedstock supply variability over longer periods of time.
-Instead of just focusing on average residue levels, a bioenergy investor is likely to be concerned about the financial impact of years when residue availability is low, which is the focus of our study.
+A key area that has received little attention in the bioenergy plant location literature is consideration of feedstock supply variability over longer periods of time.
+Instead of just focusing on average residue levels, a bioenergy investor is likely to be concerned about the financial impact of variable annual residue availability , which is the focus of our study.

 Availability of forest residues for a bioenergy plant largely depends on commercial harvesting operations and the production of traditional forest products.
 Fluctuations in the volume of stemwood harvested for forest products has a direct impact on residues available for biofuels.
-Major factors, such as the 2008 housing crisis and the ongoing softwood lumber dispute between Canada and the United States have resulted in sawmill closures and reductions in forest harvesting activities in western Canada [9] [10].
-This relationship between volatile harvest volumes and subsequent residue variability is explored in detail by Niquidet and Friesen [11], who model forest residue supply in Alberta as a function of lumber prices.
+Factors such as the 2008 housing crisis and the ongoing softwood lumber dispute between Canada and the United States of America have resulted in sawmill closures and reductions in forest harvesting activities in western Canada [9] [10].
+This relationship between variable harvest volumes and subsequent residue variability is explored in detail by Niquidet and Friesen [11], who model forest residue supply in Alberta as a function of lumber prices.

-Given that biomass feedstock accounts for 40 to 60% of a bioenergy plant’s total costs {from (Caputo et al., 2005; Leistritz et al., 2007) which are cited in [12]}, a number of studies have shown that collection and transportation costs may be the biggest impediment to widespread use of forest residues in bioenergy systems [8].
+Biomass feedstock accounts for 40 to 60% of a bioenergy plant’s total costs {from (Caputo et al., 2005; Leistritz et al., 2007) which are cited in [12]).
+A number of studies have shown that collection and transportation costs may be the biggest impediment to widespread use of forest residues in bioenergy systems [8].
 Since a forest-residue based bioenergy plant is dependent on stemwood harvesting for feedstock, any variability in harvesting directly influences the volume of residues that would be available.
-Therefore, considering the long-term variability associated with feedstocks in different potential locations could be important in choosing the optimal site for locating a bioenergy plant.
+Therefore, considering the long-term variability associated with feedstocks in different potential locations would be important in choosing the optimal site for locating a bioenergy plant.